My Recent Searches

 Dissected chorionic villus (CVS) biopsy (acceptable): 10-20 mg dissected chorionic villi collected in sterile tube filled with sterile culture media.
 Specimen stability is crucial.
 Store and ship room temperature immediately.
 Do not refrigerate or freeze.

 Whole blood collected in: EDTA (royal blue-top) tube, ACD solution A or B (yellow-top) tube, sodium heparin (green-top) tube or lithium heparin (green-top) tube • Amniotic fluid • Cultured amniocytes • Extracted DNA • Bone marrow • Chorionic Villus sample

 EDTA (lavender-top) tube

 Allele-Specific Primer Extension • Fluorescent Detection Using Color Coded Microspheres • Polymerase Chain Reaction (PCR)

-This test was developed and its performance characteristics have been determined by Quest Diagnostics.
+This test was developed and its analytical performance characteristics have been determined by Quest Diagnostics.
 It has not been cleared or approved by FDA.
 This assay has been validated pursuant to the CLIA regulations and is used for clinical purposes.

 See Laboratory Report